 Excess inventory can reduce cash reserves (typically used to cover unexpected expenses during uncertain economic periods) and create a strain on a manufacturing or distribution company’s ability to pay unanticipated expenses.
 Therefore, tough times require companies to get back to the basics of controlling inventory to generate cash.
-While standard commercial inventory turnover cycles decline when a corporation’s sales begin to drop, a hallmark of active company management is quickly identifying a downturn and reducing inventory to align with the lower sales volume needs.
-Conversely, as demand increases, companies should anticipate the upswing and build inventory levels accordingly to support high sales growth.
+While inventory turnover declines when a company’s sales begin to drop, a hallmark of active inventory management is quickly identifying a downturn and reducing inventory to align with the lower sales volume.
+Conversely, as demand increases, companies should anticipate the upswing and build inventory levels accordingly to support sales growth.

 Square One: Know Your Company’s Numbers and Needs

 Various factors can influence the decision to reduce or increase inventory.
 These include market conditions, customer and vendor relationships, and weather patterns.
 Ultimately, companies should determine inventory by forecasting sales and weighing risks against rewards.
 One of the first steps a company should take is conducting an inventory count.
-A full inventory count requires scheduling a brief pause in production, shipping, and receiving to perform the counts.
-In addition to this annual complete inventory count, companies should also complete “cycle” counts on shorter intervals.
+A proper inventory count requires scheduling a brief pause in production, shipping, and receiving to perform a complete count of all items.
+In addition to this annual complete inventory count, companies should also perform “cycle” counts on shorter intervals.

 A manufacturing or distribution company can identify excess inventory after determining accurate quantities.
-It can begin monitoring any noticeable “shrink,” or the difference between perceived inventory and actual inventory.
-This difference results from failure to double check invoices, correctly key of items, or theft.
+It can also begin monitoring any noticeable “shrink,” or the difference between its perpetual inventory and actual inventory.
+This difference could result from failure to double check invoices, incorrect data entry, or theft.

 Homework: Steps for Improving Inventory Management